Operation Details

 Check operations are scheduled under repo settings in the UI.
 A check operation verifies the integrity of the repository.
 The check operation is run using the restic check command.
 Check operations apply to the entire repo and will show up under the _system_ plan in the Backrest UI.

-• Read Data % - the percentage of the repository that should be read during a check operation.
-A value of 100% will check the entire repository which can be very slow and can be expensive if your provider bills for egress bandwidth.
-Reading back data is intended to verify the integrity of pack files on-disk for potentially unreliable storage (e.g. an HDD running without parity).
-It typically does not provide much value for a reliable storage provider and can be set to a low percentage or disabled.
+Checks are configured by a schdule determining when they run, and a single argument read data % which determines the percentage of the repository that should be read during a check operation.
+Irrespective of read data%, the structure of the repo will always be verified in entirety.
+Reading data back verifies the hashes of pack files on disk and may detect unreliable storage (e.g. an HDD running without parity).
+It typically does not provide much value for a reliable cloud storage provider and can be set to a low percentage or disabled.